johnny-eee/online/_pages/about.md

   - /about.html
 ---

-I have a cross background in energy and power industry including the power generation. thermodynamics, hydromechanics
+My background mainly lies in the energy and power industry, including the generation, transmission, and distribution of electricity.
+I am also familiar with the multi-energy systems including cooling, heat and electricity integrated systems.
+My current research orientations are as follows.

 Research Interests